makerdao/community/governance/votes/Executive vote - May 18, 2022.md

 ---
-title: Template - [Executive Vote] Adding and Authorizing DssCure and Related Modifications, MKR Vesting - May 13, 2022
+title: Template - [Executive Vote] Foundational L2 Work, MKR Vesting - May 13, 2022
-summary: Adding and Authorizing DssCure and related modifications; MKR Vesting for the Sustainable Ecosystem Scaling Core Unit (SES-001).
+summary: Foundational L2 Work; MKR Vesting for the Sustainable Ecosystem Scaling Core Unit (SES-001).
-date: 2022-05-13T00:00:00.000Z
+date: 2022-05-18T00:00:00.000Z
 address: "$spell_address"

 ---
-# [Executive Vote] Adding and Authorizing DssCure and Related Modifications, MKR Vesting - May 13, 2022
+# [Executive Vote] Foundational L2 Work, MKR Vesting - May 13, 2022

 The Governance Facilitator(s) and the Protocol Engineering Core Unit have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.